ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 composition, compliance to test suites, functional and assurance evaluations, etc.

-The goal of attestation is simply to assure an administrator that the device configuration and software that was launched when the device was last started is authentic and untampered-with.
+The goal of attestation is simply to assure an administrator or auditor that the device configuration and software that was launched when the device was last started is authentic and untampered-with.
+The determination of software authenticity is not prescribed in this document, but it's typically taken to mean a software image generated by an authority trusted by the administrator, such as the device manufacturer.

-Within the Trusted Computing Group (TCG) context, attestation is the process by which an independent Verifier can obtain cryptographic proof as to the identity of the device in question, and evidence of the integrity of software loaded on that device when it started up, and then verify that what's there matches the
+Within the Trusted Computing Group (TCG) context, the scope of attestation is typically narrowed to describe the process by which an independent Verifier can obtain cryptographic proof as to the identity of the device in question, and evidence of the integrity of software loaded on that device when it started up, and then verify that what's there matches the